1. Welcome to Tundras.com!

 • Pro tip: If you need a sanity check, sometimes searching the part number in Google Images, and even in fleaBay will give you visual confirmation of the part.
 It may help to search for (A) the part number in quotations, or (B) removing any dashes from the part number, or (C) a combo of both A&B.

-If all else fails, or the price just seems too goddamn high for your palate, check out McGeorge Toyota's online storefront.
+If all else fails, or the price just seems too goddamn high for your palate, check out McGeorge (now Ourisman) Toyota's online storefront.
 They have some of the deepest parts discounts nationally, but note: They have three separate storefronts!
 Two of those DO NOT use the new Toyota Parts system, and all three will give you different discount levels!
 Be sure to give them your VIN also so they can confirm your part is correct.

 Whatever you do, and I cannot stress this enough: DO NOT trust scAmazon or fleaBay or WallyWorld's websites for legitimate OEM parts.
 They're breeding grounds for fraud/counterfeiting these days.
 This is especially true for hot-ticket smaller items like spark plugs, coil packs, and anything electronic.